The Cluster of Excellence “Religion and Politics. Dynamics of Tradition and Innovation” at the University of Münster, Germany, wishes to appoint a

 (salary level TV-L E13, 65%)

-This fixed-term position is scheduled to start on 1 October 2019 and will run until 30 September 2022.
+This fixed-term, three-year position is scheduled to start on 1 October 2019 and will end on 30 September 2022.
 According to the German collective labour agreement for public sector employees (TV-L E 13), the salary for the position starts at approximately €1566 (net) per month during the first year.
-The regular working hours for this 65% position amount to 25 hours and 53 minutes per week.
+The regular working hours for this position (65%) amount to 25 hours and 53 minutes per week.

-- Above-average higher education diploma in classical archaeology or ancient history
+- Above-average higher education degree in Protestant Theology or related disciplines

-Applications should include a cover letter, CV, a two-page outline of a possible PhD project (in German, French or English) within a single PDF document; the document should be submitted by 25 June 2019 to:
+Applications should include a cover letter, CV, statement of research and teaching interests, and names/addresses of two referees within a single PDF document, which should be submit-ted by 14 June 2019 to:

 University of Münster

-Inquiries regarding this position should be directed by email to Achim Lichtenberger (email@example.com).
+Inquiries regarding this position should be directed by email to Prof Dr Albrecht Beutel (email@example.com).